harshy1718/Binary_Search/README.md

         }
     }
     return -1;
     }

+We create a sorted array as binary search is applicable on sorted arrays only and then we take input an integer that is to be found in the array

     int main() {
-  //We create a sorted array as binary search is applicable on sorted arrays only and then we take input an integer that is to be found in the array
     int array[7] = {1,3,4,5,7,8,9};
     int x;
     cout << "Enter the element to be searched : ";
     cin >> x;

-   // Now we call a function named binarysearch
+   Now we call a function named binarysearch

     int ans = binarysearch(array,7,x);
     if (ans == -1) {
         cout << "Not found";
     }
     else cout << "Found at : " << ans;
     }